kmr-srbh/paper-desktop/README.md

-# Paper
+# Paper Desktop
-Paper is a simple and lightweight attendance management system for schools built as my class 12th project.
+A simple and lightweight attendance management system for schools built as my class 12th project.